 So let’s get into the features and specifications of these AC models and say a little bit more about how to prioritize each.

-Let’s start this section by defining several different AC types and discussing the advantages or disadvantages of each type.
+Let’s start this section by defining several different types or RV or camper air conditioner and discussing the advantages or disadvantages of each type.

 They are designed to be installed outside one of the windows in your rig to pull hot air out of your rig and push it outside.